 The Free Boot Legacy Award Section

-last year's awards, this first section is in honour of fallen heroes.
+With a slight change of format from last year's awards, this first section is in honour of fallen heroes.
 Here I give recognition to those who made huge contributions but for whatever reason are no longer doing so.

 Our first Free Boot goes to a community giant who devoted years to building the vibrant EVE blogging community we now enjoy.
 Over half a decade ago a few individuals took up the quill and shared their thoughts on this niche internet curiosity that was EVE Online.
 A certainly "Blogfather" forged these scattered few into a genuine community, introducing the Blog Banters as a means of sharing readership and ideas, maintaining a blogroll as more blogs emerged and forming the Blog Pack to provide a one-stop-shop introduction to EVE blogging.
 Crazy Kinux, the man-mountain from Canada, finally stepped down from his many community roles last year to pursue a career within the games industry.
 Now known on Twitter as Social Dave, Crazy Kinux is the recipient of The Free Boot for Outstanding Services to the Community.

 Another community leader that took his final bow last year was a man whose legacy is still going strong.
 He led the way in embracing new social media and conceived of the Twitter #tweetfleet community, a hashtag so hotly contested that ferocious defences have been mounted in recent months against attempted takeovers from The Deadliest Catch TV Show and Star Trek Online.
 They failed and 00sage00's Tweetfleet legacy remains strong.
 Props to Rickipedia for taking over.
 The Come Back and Fight for Your Legacy (You Slacker) Free Boot Award goes to 00sage00.